Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Conclusion

-We propose an inverse-free, memory-efficient natural gradient descent method---SINGD---which addresses the numerical instability and memory inefficiency of contemporary second-order methods like KFAC~\citep{martens2015optimizing}.
+We propose an inverse-free, memory-efficient natural gradient descent method---SINGD---which addresses the numerical instability and memory inefficiency of second-order methods like KFAC~\citep{martens2015optimizing}.
 The algorithm is an extension of the inverse-free natural gradient (INGD) method from \citet{lin2023simplifying}, whose update relies only on matrix multiplications.
-We theoretically establish the algorithm's relation to KFAC by showing that a modification of INGD effectively performs KFAC-like updates.
-Then, we improve its memory efficiency through sparse Kronecker factors.
-Our experiments show that our method supports low-precision training and often outperforms AdamW for modern architecture such as transformer-based models.
-Our work expands the scope of second-order methods to training transformer-based NNs and training in low precision, making them more widely applicable than before.
+We theoretically establish the algorithm's relation to KFAC by showing that a modification of INGD effectively performs KFAC-like updates and further improve its memory efficiency through sparse Kronecker factors.
+We showed that SINGD supports low-precision training and often outperforms AdamW on transformer-based models.
+Our work expands the scope of second-order methods to training transformer-based NNs and in low precision, making them more widely applicable.

-\paragraph{Future work:} We plan to exploit SINGD's low memory footprint and numerical stability to train large language models.
-Our experiments also suggest that SINGD might be able to train a wide range of architectures, which should be investigated further, e.g.\,by evaluating it on the \texttt{AlgoPerf} training algorithms benchmark \citep{dahl2023benchmarking}.